Air Fryer Turkey Breast

 Air fryer turkey cooking time

 Turkey breasts come in different weights, so we’ve tested out the best cooking times depending on the size of the bird.
-As a reference, my photos, video, and cooking time are using a one-pound turkey breast.
+As a reference, my photos, video, and cooking time use a one-pound turkey breast.

 - 1 pound breast meat: 17-20 minutes